hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 This module is designed to provide a simple and opinionated way to build standard AKS clusters.
 This module takes a generic set of configuration options and creates a fully functional _Kubernetes_ cluster with a common set of services.

+Please visit the [RSG Kubernetes Documentation](https://legendary-doodle-a57ed2c8.pages.github.io/) for more information on the Kubernetes ecosystem.

 ---

 ## Support Policy